dandv/local-iso-dt/README.md

 # Usage

-This is a native ES2015 module that you can use directly in `.mjs` files without Babel.
-Just pass `--experimental-modules` to node.
+This is a [hybrid npm package](https://2ality.com/2019/10/hybrid-npm-packages.html) including a native ES2015 module that you can import directly in `.mjs` files without Babel.
+Just use the latest Node, which [unflagged module support as experimental](https://github.com/nodejs/modules/blob/master/doc/unflagging-announcement.md) in version 13.2.0.
 You can also use it the good old `require` way.
-Learn how to [publish native ES6 modules that are backwards-compatible with Node < 8.5.0](https://medium.com/@dandv/publishing-native-es-modules-with-node-v8-5-0-730736e0f612).

 **index.mjs**